Cane Chef Peter Prime Is Opening an African-Influenced Trinidadian Restaurant on 14th Street | Washingtonian (DC)

 The core team behind the restaurant will remain the same as Cane, though Prime says he’s working on some “exciting partnerships” with talents in DC’s bar scene to develop the cocktails and beverage program (Cane, due to its very cozy size, keeps things fairly simple with rum drinks).
 The H Street spot has been operating through the pandemic as takeout-only—again, due to size.
 But Prime says he hopes to return to indoor dining around the time DC moves to full capacity on May 21.

 “Cane has been transformed, it’s a big takeout machine.
 We have boxes everywhere.
 We have to rethink everything,” says Prime.
-“I’m exciting to cook for people that I can see.”
+“I’m excited to cook for people that I can see.”

 As for 14th Street, Prime says they’re angling for a summer opening after a full revamp of the former speakeasy-style bar space.